toreanderson/toreanderson.github.io/_posts/2015-11-02-evaluating-dhcpv6-relays.markdown

 this.  *dhcpv6* will by default listen on all available interfaces, but it does not detect new interfaces showing up after it has started.

-The other three implementations all require that the listening interfaces to be configured explicitly.
+The other three implementations all require that the listening interfaces be configured explicitly.

 ### Desired capability 3: Detecting IPv6 addresss changing during runtime

 Only *WIDE-DHCPv6* was able to do this.
-It appears to check the what the local address on the interface is every time it relays a packet, so it always sets the `link address` field in the relayed DHCPv6 packet correctly.
+It appears to check what the local address on the interface is every time it relays a packet, so it always sets the `link address` field in the relayed DHCPv6 packet correctly.

-The other three implementations read in the global address (or lack thereof) for each interface when they start up, and does not notice any changes.
+The other three implementations read in the global address (or lack thereof) for each interface when they start, and do not notice any changes.
 Thus, there is a risk that the `link address` field in their relayed packets is set incorrectly.

 ### Desired capability 4: Coping with route to DHCPv6 server changing

 Only *dhcpv6* supports this without any weirdness.
-The address of the DHCPv6 server is specified with the `-su` command line option, and packets are relayed to with following a standard routing lookup.
+The address of the DHCPv6 server is specified with the `-su` command line option, and packets are relayed to it using a standard routing lookup.

-*ISC DHCP* and *WIDE-DHCPv6* behave rather in a rather bizarre way.
+*ISC DHCP* and *WIDE-DHCPv6* behave in a rather bizarre way.
 They both require that the interface facing the DHCPv6 server is explicitly specified on the command line, but for some reason they completely ignore it and instead use a standard routing lookup to reach the server.

 *Dibbler* also requires that the upstream interfaces are explicitly configured.
 If there is no route to the DHCPv6 server on one of these interfaces, it will